Share a form entry between multiple users: Formidable Forms

 In the ‘Customer Name’ field we use the following placeholder (but you could use [display_name] if you’re using the ‘Nickname’ field and have the display name set to display this option etc):

 [ wpc_client_business_name ]

 Note: You could also set this is a hidden field or as ‘read-only’ to stop the client changing it and messing up the functionality.

-Then just carry on and build your form.
+Then you can just continue to build the rest of your form.

-To enable front-end editing of a form you need to have the following settings enable:
+To enable front-end editing of a form you need to have the following settings enabled:

 - Limit form visibility and submission to: Logged-in users

 - Limit number of form entries to one per: Logged-in user